lightningrodlabs/acorn/DEVELOPERS.md

 - `npm run electron`

 #### Multi-User Testing
-run the following commands in separate terminal instances:
+run the following commands in separate terminal instances (must have a running instance of acorn for the first user, either by running `npm run dev` or the below commands without the `2`):

 - `npm run web2`
 - `npm run electron2`

+After running these commands, a `user2-data/` directory is created with user data.
+It too can be cleared by running `npm run user-data-reset`.

 ### Building / Packaging